CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 How long does it take to backpack Glacier National Park?

-This is a tricky question as there are over 700 miles of trails that the trail crew maintains within Glacier.
+• This is a tricky question as there are over 700 miles of trails that the trail crew maintains within Glacier.
 This could be an all summer adventure or multiple return trips for years to come.
-One thing for sure, is you wont run out of trails for quite sometime while you are here.
+One thing is for sure: you won’t run out of trails for quite some time while you are here.

 Can you camp anywhere in Glacier National Park?

-Camping is allowed only in designated campgrounds or wilderness camping within the guidelines of your permit obtained prior.
-There are 13 campgrounds in Glacier, some are first come first serve while the others are reservation campgrounds.
-These are reserved off recreation.gov and fill up fast so I wouldn’t procrastinate!
-With your camping spot reservation, also includes your GTTS road ticket for the dates of your reservation!!
-If you are looking to do wilderness camping, those details of that will be explained with your permit.
+• Camping is allowed only in designated campgrounds or wilderness camping within the guidelines of your permit obtained prior.
+There are 13 campgrounds in Glacier, some are first-come come first-served serve while the others are reservation campgrounds.
+These are reserved on recreation.gov and fill up fast, so I wouldn’t procrastinate!
+Your camping spot reservation also includes your GTTS road ticket for the dates of your reservation!!
+If you are looking to do wilderness camping, those details will be explained with your permit.

-Can you backpack Glacier National park in a weekend?
+Can you backpack in Glacier National Park in a weekend?

 Top 5 Backpacking Trip Routes